wanx-troopers/wanx-troopers.github.io/wan-i2v-tricks.md

 > Immediate cut to a new scene, a laboratory.
 The item at the start of the video is on a man's wrist

-## PainterI2V
+## Painter I2V

 [GH:drozbay/WanExperiments](https://github.com/drozbay/WanExperiments) now contains
-`WanEx_PainterMotionAmplitude` which allows to do `PainterI2V`-style
-trick in regular workflows, e.g. it makes `PainterI2V` approach modular.
+`WanEx_PainterMotionAmplitude` which allows to do `Painter I2V`-style trick in regular workflows, e.g. it makes `Painter I2V` approach modular.
 The node generates positive/negative conditioning that can be connected to sampler nodes using I2V family of Wan image generation models.